flashlightministries/oilforlight/_posts/2017-11-07-unbelievable-foolishness-preaching.md

 The mark of a false preacher is being loved by the world.
 Preaching the cross is a flesh-killer, just as God intended, breaking down the preacher while God builds him back up.
 Unfortunately, while the spirit is strong, sometimes the [weakness of our flesh](https://thefederalist.com/2017/11/06/hillsong-pastor-carl-lentz-provides-moral-cover-abortion-view/){:target="_blank"} takes precedence over preaching God's word, and we submit to the world's desires rather than bearing its hostile rejection.

 I know it can be hard to share the true gospel.
-People hate God's word because they hate God and the truth about God, and they would rather have you just shut up already so they can continue in their ways (Mat 10:22).
+People hate God's word because they hate God and the truth about God (even while they don't *realize* that fact), and they would rather have you just shut up already so they can continue in their wicked ways unimpeded (Mat 10:22).

 The unsaved aren't even honest with themselves when it comes to this most essential subject, so they resort to mocking.
 Many believers, facing such unpleasantness from unbelievers, just keep quiet.
 And that's exactly what the unrepentant want.
 But who lights a lamp and then puts it under a basket (Luke 11:33)?